just-buildsystem/justbuild/doc/tutorial/getting-started.md

 cache.
 The produced artifact is identical, which is indicated by the same hash/size/type.

-If one is only interested in a single final artifact, one can also request via the `-P` option that this artifact be written to standard output after the build.
+If one is only interested in one of the final artifacts, one can also request via the `-P` option that this particular artifact be written to standard output after the build; if the target produces only a single artifact, the flag `-p` can be used instead as well (without the need of specifying the artifact).
 As all messages are reported to standard error, this can be used for both, interactively reading a text file, as well as for piping the artifact to another program.

 ``` sh
 $ just build greeter -P out.txt